G-Research/dgraph-lanl-csr/SPARK.md

   …
 ```

-We only need to map user and computer ids to the respective `blankId` using our mapping datasets.
+All we do here is mapping user and computer ids to the respective `blankId` using our mapping datasets.
-Some input files need to be de-duplictated as some rows occur multiple times.
+Some input files need to be de-duplicated as some rows occur multiple times.
 These get the
 `occurrences` property populated via `addOccurrences` with the respective number.

 ```scala